tinasamson/QAautomation/README.md

 ### Test case 7: Add multiple items of same product from product detail page to cart
 1. Go to a product detail page
 2. Add product to cart
-3. Click on the "continue shopping" button
+3. Click on the "View cart" link
-4. Click on cart button
-5. Verify that both product are added to cart
+5. Verify the product is added to cart
 6. Verify products information

 ### Test Case 8: Add multiple product from product list page to cart